 Telephone: Staff members may contact families by phone for issues concerning their children.

-Family Information Center: The information center allows the program to communicate with families through postings, informational pamphlets, program planners, menus etc.
+Family Information Center: The information center allows the program to communicate with families through postings, informational pamphlets, program planners, menus, etc.

 HTSACC Newsletters: Distributed throughout the year to parents and program community.

-Family Orientation: Orientation to the HTSACC programs is available in the spring of the school year to families of children entering Kindergarten at the Kindergarten orientations.
+Family Orientation: Orientation to the HTSACC programs is available in the spring of the school year to families of children entering Kindergarten at the Kindergarten orientation.
 HTSACC staff is present at Back to School night with information and are available to answer questions regarding the program.
 The HTSACC office staff is always available to answer your questions about our programs - please call the office between the hours of 8:00 AM and 4:00 PM to talk or set up an appointment.

 During Holiday Care and Summer Camp, the HTSACC program plans field trips in which all children enrolled on the day of the field trip are expected to participate.

 Having many children in the program with a variety of homework needs requires us to implement a homework policy.
 Homework takes place in a setting referred to as “Homework Club” which takes place after a period of snack and free play.
-HTSACC requires that staff provide a choice of active and/or relaxed free play period before the start of Homework Club.

 During Homework Club the HTSACC staff is responsible for ensuring that an atmosphere amenable to starting homework assignments is provided each day.
 However, the staff will not provide one-on-one tutoring for the children, nor will they be responsible for ensuring that any child completes all of his or her homework.
 Approximately 45 minutes each day will be set-aside for quiet homework time.
 Each site will determine the times for Homework Club and which age group will attend when.
 Please understand that we want your child’s afternoon to be a balance of homework and activities, so staff will not enforce students to finish all homework after the 45 minutes period.